What is a Medical Malpractice Structured Settlement?

 Unlike most personal injury cases, a medical malpractice settlement requires the final approval of the doctor being sued.

-If a doctor chooses not to settle, they may take their chances in court so as to not risk paying inflated insurance costs or jeopardizing their career.
+If a doctor chooses not to settle, they may take their chances in court to not risk paying inflated insurance costs or jeopardizing their career.
 Battling a medical negligence case in court can take months and may sometimes discourage a plaintiff from pursuing the case.
 Be sure to keep this in mind prior to filing a claim.

 Payout Options